UMD-Summer-2021-ASR/quizzr-server/README.md

 * `UNPROC_FIND_LIMIT` The maximum number of unprocessed audio documents to find in a single batch.
 * `DATABASE` The name of the database to use in MongoDB.
 * `BLOB_ROOT` The name of the root folder to use in Firebase Storage.
-* `BLOB_NAME_LENGTH` The length of the string to generate when naming uploaded audio files.
 * `Q_ENV` The type of environment to use.
 A value of `development` or `testing` makes the server identify unauthenticated users as `dev` and allows access to the `/uploadtest` endpoint.
 * `SUBMISSION_FILE_TYPES` The file extensions to look for when deleting submissions.
 * `DIFFICULTY_DIST` The fractional distribution of recordings by difficulty.
 Example: `[0.6, 0.3, 0.1]` makes the 60% least difficult recordings have a "0" difficulty, followed by the next 30% at difficulty "1", and the rest at difficulty "2".